freand76/digsim/docs/documentation.md

 Wires are used to connect component ports.
 A source port can drive multiple sink ports.
 The source and sink port must be of the same type, i.e. a wire or a bus with the same bus width.
-If a a bus needs to be splitted the [Bus/Wire Converters](#buswire-converters) can be used.
+If a bus needs to be splitted the [Bus/Wire Converters](#buswire-converters) can be used.

 ## Simulation